0

 Understanding Insulin Sensitivity and Resistance

-The insulin sensitivity and resistance game is a bit like a seesaw at the playground—balance is essential.
+Insulin sensitivity and resistance are important health metrics.
 Too much insulin resistance can cause serious health issues like Type 2 diabetes and heart disease.

-When you have lower liver fat levels, this helps improve your insulin sensitivity while reducing inflammation in the process—a win-win situation.
-The bonus?
+Lower liver fat levels help improve your insulin sensitivity while reducing inflammation.
 You don't need drastic weight loss for these benefits; even slight reductions matter.

 Research showed that participants experienced lowered markers for liver damage and decreased fasting insulin levels despite an average weight loss of only 1.8%.